Limited Company Tax Calculator

 19% for the financial year starting 1 April 2022

-Small Profits Rate at 19% for the financial year beginning 1 April 2023
+Small Profits Rate at 19% for the financial year commencing 1 April 2023

 Your business must file a corporation tax return every year.
 All limited firms in the United Kingdom, including personal service companies, must pay corporation tax on their profits.